osusara/osusara/README.md

 ### Hi there 👋

 I'm Osusara Kammalawatta.
-An undergraduate in Information Systems at Sabaragamuwa Universty of Sri Lanka.
+A software engineer with a passion for building scalable and efficient systems..

 💻 Some of my things